slagathor34/awx-lab/azure-BlueShift/README.md

 This role is used to create a standardized resource group inside of the Azure Landing Zone of target.
 Two files exist to control this role:

-azure-blueshift-role.yml
-Create the entire standard Azure BlueShift Resource Group.
+- azure-blueshift-role.yml - Create the entire standard Azure BlueShift Resource Group

-azure-blueshift-orchestration.yml
-Created to trigger instances of the role without running through all roles.
+- azure-blueshift-orchestration.yml - Created to trigger instances of the role without running through all roles

 ## Role Workflow